pb4ugoout/Jamboard/carrier_details.md

 V.) 4-pin single row JST of unknown purpose.

-W.) 6-pin single row JST of unknown purpose.
+W.) 6-pin single row JST.
+Runs over to a couple of level shifters.
+Still unsure what function this serves.
+I can't figure out why you would add a header that only serves to translate for an external device with no connection back to anything on the board.

 X.) HDMI connector of unknown purpse.

 Y.) 2-pin jumper of unknown purpose.

 Z.) Unknown IC under large heat sink.
+This is a video processor of some kind.
+It handles sending video to the LCD from inputs K and L.

 ## Individual Pinouts